 Bio & Testimonials

-I have worked on numerous fashion & portrait assignments, both here in the UK and worldwide photographing a host of inspirational personalities - models, musicians, Olympians, politicians.
-My commercial work has been widely published on magazine covers and advertising hoardings, and my personal work has been exhibited in the National Portrait Gallery, The Royal Photographic Society and the Houses of Parliament.
-I've gained awards from the Taylor Wessing Photographic Portrait Prize, Portrait of Britain and Portrait of Humanity, and I am the first woman photographer to have twice been awarded the Association of Photographers GOLD award.
+The last three decades have taken her on assignments photographing models, musicians, Olympians and politicians.
+Her commercial work has been widely published on magazine covers and advertising hoardings, and her personal work has been exhibited in the National Portrait Gallery, Royal Photographic Society and Houses of Parliament.
+She was a participating artist in the 209women project.
+She has gained awards in the Taylor Wessing Photographic Portrait Prize, Portrait of Britain and Portrait of Humanity, and is an AOP GOLD award winner.

 "I'd followed Wendy and her work for at least 20 years but I had never seemed to have the right project to give her, until the summer of 2018.
 That project was the launch of the TV show, The Bi Life.
 The shoot required a photographer with a delicate touch and vast experience - and I told everyone in the office that 'I had the perfect photographer for the job'.
 And she was.
 Working with Wendy felt like I was watching a master class in photography.
 The results were beyond anyone's expectations.
 Everyone at Universal was delighted.
 It was definitely worth the wait!"